 Firms use technology to optimize their fleet operations and boost their bottom lines while paving the future for their own digital transformations.

 Telematics for vehicles provides digital mapping of a vehicle’s operation, assisting fleet managers to fathom where improvements can be inculcated to achieve accident deterrent measures and driver safety regulations.

 Managers can monitor vehicle speed and location and in integration with video check reasons for harsh driving.

 Driver habits can be monitored by Insurance firms using telematics enabling them to more precisely determine risk factors and insurance premiums can be adjusted consequently.

 Geofence can be incorporated to ensure vehicles operate within a designated area and offering off-road farm vehicle discounts.

-Using a combination of GPS satellites, receivers, networks and cloud technologies vehicles can be tracked.
-The location can be downloaded and information loaded to cloud computing to be utilized by driver for navigation and office staff for full load dispatching.
+Using a combination of GPS satellites, receivers, networks, and cloud technologies vehicles can be tracked.
+The location can be downloaded and information loaded to cloud computing to be utilized by the driver for navigation and office staff for full load dispatching.

 Expenses could be tracked, controlled, optimized and vehicles could be maintained in perfect working condition by keeping tabs on vehicle diagnostics such as battery voltage, engine oil pressure, coolant temperature, powertrain malfunctions, intake/exhaust valve concerns, oxygen sensor issues and others.